 At the time, there wasn’t too much data to go on when making this type of “crazy” decision.

-*Note that the words “fetascope” and “fetoscope” have apparently been co-opted, however, and some devices called fetascopes in prenatal exam rooms are actually Doppler, so be very careful of this word.
+*Note that the words “fetascope” and “fetoscope” have apparently been co-opted.
+Some devices called fetascopes in prenatal exam rooms are actually Doppler, so be very careful of this word.
 I could not find a clearly differentiating word for fetascope.

 Sometimes when you make a decision with Mother’s intuition, it is years later when the wisdom of that course of action becomes apparent.
 Many thanks to Jim West for bringing this critically important research to light and making it available to the public so that mothers can cite the actual, hard scientific evidence in prenatal exam rooms when declining ultrasound procedures that have been shown to be far more harmful than helpful to a developing fetus in all but the most extreme medical circumstances.
 The cost seems clear.
 The actuality of pregnancy risks and the assumed benefits of ultrasound are an important area for in-depth discussion between prenatal care providers and mothers-to-be.